Are swimming lessons tax deductible? Not yet, but hopefully soon!

 The PHIT Act allows Americans to use a pre-tax savings account.
 For example, you can use a health savings account for physical activity-related expenses.
 In short, you can claim swimming lessons once the bill becomes law.
 The PHIT Act is now in the hands of Congress.

-The International Health, Racquet and Sportsclub Association (IHRSA) calculated that the tax break would save families an average of 20 to 30% on fitness costs each year.
-It’s perhaps for that reason that 78% of families support it, according to a recent survey by the National Recreation and Park Association.
-The NRPA noted that only 10% of Americans oppose the idea.
+The International Health, Racquet and Sportsclub Association (IHRSA) calculated the tax break would save families an average of 20-30% on fitness costs each year.
+That’s likely why 78% of families support it, according to a recent survey by the National Recreation and Park Association (NRPA).
+The NRPA noted only 10% of Americans oppose the idea.

 Are Swimming Lessons Tax Deductible?

 What does this all mean?
-Well, this means that currently, swimming lessons in The United States are not tax deductible.
+It means swimming lessons in the United States are not tax deductible.
 Stay up to date on the progress of the PHIT Act.